MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/delete-users.md

+---
+title: Delete users from the organization directory in Kaizala ms.author: chucked
+author: chuckedmonson
+manager: serdars
+ms.audience: Admin
+ms.date: 05/01/2019
+ms.topic: article
+ms.service: Kaizala
+ms.custom: Kaizala
+ms.reviewer: nitinjms2
+localization_priority: Normal
+search.appverid:
+- MET150
+- MOE150
+- MED150
+- MBS150
+ms.assetid:
+description: Learn how to delete users to the organization directory in Kaizala.
+---

-# Delete User from Directory
+# Delete users from the organization directory in Kaizala

-Organization Admin(s) only can delete user from an Organization.
-They can delete users one-by-one or in multiple.
+Organization admins only can delete users from an organization.
+They can delete users one at a time or delete mutiple users at the same time.

 ## Delete a single user

+1. On the [Kaizala management portal](https://manage.kaiza.la), from the left navigation bar, select **Directory**.
-- Click **Directory** in left hand navigation on [Kaizala Management Portal](https://manage.kaiza.la).
-Then select a user from the user list for your organization
+2. Select a user from the user list for your organization.
-- Click on that user to see that user's detailed view
+3. Click on that user to see that user's detailed view.
-- CLick on Delete
+4. Select **Delete**.

-## Delete multiple user(s)
+## Delete multiple users

-- Click **Directory** in left hand navigation on [Kaizala Management Portal](https://manage.kaiza.la)
+1. On the [Kaizala management portal](https://manage.kaiza.la), from the left navigation bar, select **Directory**.
-- Select multiple user(s) from the network-specific user list that you want to delete.
-At max 100 users can be selected
+2. Select the users from the network-specific user list that you want to delete.
+A maximum of 100 users can be selected.
-- Click on Delete
+3. Select **Delete**.

-> Note:
+> [!NOTE]
-> 1. AAD linked users cannot be deleted from Kaizala's Organization directory using Kaizala Management portal
+> - Azure AD linked users cannot be deleted from the Kaizala organization directory using Kaizala management portal.
-> 2. If AAD user is deleted from AAD, users are automatically deleted from Kaizala's Organization Directory
+> - If an Azure AD user is deleted from Azure AD, the user is automatically deleted from the Kaizala organization directory.

-  Once you delete a user, they get removed from all organizational groups on Kaizala.
-All data, including messages, Kaizala Actions and attachments for these groups will be deleted from their device.
+Once you delete a user, that user gets removed from all organizational groups on Kaizala.
+All data – including messages, Kaizala Actions, and attachments – for these groups will be deleted from the user's device.